ApryseSDK/pdftron-react-native/API.md

 ### Import/Export Annotations

 #### importAnnotationCommand
 Imports remote annotation command to local document.
+Can be used in both local and collaboration mode.

 Parameters: